(Last Updated on November 18, 2023)

 I’ve heard from veteran homeschool moms that someday the house will be lovely and quiet and I’ll miss the mess and the noise.
 I’m willing to bet they’re right.

 Adding homeschooling on top of the usual parental worries sometimes feels overwhelming to me.
 All parents have the usual parent-guilt, but homeschoolers also wonder things like “Would the character issues my kids struggle with be problems if we didn’t homeschool or are they caused by home educating in some way?” and “How is my relationship with my kids affected by our choice to homeschool?”

 Although I still battle those worries myself, here are a few thoughts that have helped me overcome them in the past:

 - No one can know what might’ve been if another path was chosen.
 So don’t worry about the “other” paths and focus on the one you’re on.

 - The grass isn’t greener on the other side.
 Think about the reality of the other options for a few minutes and you’ll see.
-The problems and downsides might be different, but no educational method is a panacea.
+The problems and downsides might be different, but no educational method is perfect.

 - Any of the questions mentioned above – like character issues or parent-child relationships – could easily be asked by any parent whose chosen any educational path.

 Sometimes I also wonder about the curriculum choices we’ve made.
 With so much freedom to create our own experience, how do I know if I’ve picked the “right” or “best” resources?

 But, the more we homeschool, the more I’m finding that’s kind of a futile question to ask.
 Sure, there might be better fits than others when it comes to curriculum.
 But, ultimately, we as parents need to do the best we can with what we have and stay receptive to God’s leading.